A speedy and responsive site is directly correlated with higher levels of visitors and better user experience.

 What NOT to do?

-A performance tester can also simulate the performance test conditions from several different client machines by reaching out the servers individually, but that will not be a very effective way of running a performance test.
+A performance tester can also simulate the performance test conditions from several different client machines by reaching out to the servers individually, but that will not be a very effective way of running a performance test.
 So, keep in mind that not everything can be done manually.

 Performance testing is considered one of the most technical and complex types of software testing.
 It requires extensive technical knowledge.
 Automated test scripts bring in a tremendous value to the testing effort.
 But we should not stop exploring new ways to be combined with performance testing.
 Manual testing can play a helping part.